 \section{Measuring the Kirkwood-Dirac quasiprobability}

 There are several schemes that allow to access the KD quasiprobabilities:

-\begin{enumerate} \item[A.] Weak two-point-measurement (WTPM) scheme that we formalise by following the considerations in Ref.~\cite{johansen2007quantum}.
-This scheme relies on the ability to perform non-selective measurements of $A$ followed by strong measurements of $B$.
-It allows to implicitly reconstruct $\Re q_{if}(\rho)$. \item[B.] Interferometric schemes to reconstruct the characteristic function of the KDQ distribution.
-These require an ancilla qubit and the ability to perform unitary operations involving $A$ and $B$ as Hamiltonians. \item[C.] The cloning approach proposed in \cite{Buscemi2013direct,Buscemi_2014}. \item[D.] Direct reconstruction schemes~\cite{lundeen2011direct,PhysRevLett.108.070402}. {\item[E.] Block-encoding schemes \cite{rall2020quantum}.} \end{enumerate} Let us now discuss in detail each of the aforementioned solutions by highlighting possible differences.
-Note that only A and D were discussed before in the context of reconstructing the KDQ distribution.
+\begin{enumerate} \item[A.] Weak two-point-measurement (WTPM) protocol that we formalise by following the considerations in Ref.~\cite{johansen2007quantum}.
+This scheme relies on the ability to perform non-selective coarse-grained measurements of $A$ followed by strong measurements of $B$, and allows to implicitly reconstruct $\Re q_{if}(\rho)$ \item[B.] Interferometric schemes to reconstruct the characteristic function of the KDQ distribution.
+These require an ancilla qubit and the ability to perform unitary operations involving $A$ and $B$ as Hamiltonians. \item[C.] The cloning approach proposed in \cite{Buscemi2013direct,Buscemi_2014}. \item[D.] Direct reconstruction schemes~\cite{lundeen2011direct,PhysRevLett.108.070402}. {\item[E.] Block-encoding schemes \cite{rall2020quantum}.} \end{enumerate} Next, we discuss in detail each of the aforementioned solutions by highlighting possible differences.
+Note that only `A' and `D' were discussed before in the context of reconstructing the KDQ distribution.